Dherse/masterproef/content/4_phos.typ

 #figurex(
     title: [ Execution model of the @phos programming language ],
     caption: [
-        Execution model of the @phos programming language, showing the three distinct stages: compilation, evaluation and synthesis.
-The compilation stage takes the user's source code along with the source code of the standard library, the platform support package -- that contains device-specific constraints and component implementations -- and produces bytecode.
-The evaluation stage takes the bytecode and produces a tree of intrinsic operations, constraints on those operations, and collected stacks.
-The evaluation uses the constraints solver and the _Z3_ prover to check for constraint satisfiability @z3.
-Finally, the synthesis stage takes the output of the evaluation stage, along with the @hal generator for the platform and the place-and-route implementation to produce the user @hal and the programming file for the photonic processor.

-        This figure uses the same color scheme as @fig_responsibilities, showing the ecosystem components in orange, the user's code in green, the platform specific code in blue, and the third party code in purple.
+        Execution model of the @phos programming language, showing the three distinct stages.
+Responsibilities use the same color code as @fig_responsibilities, showing the ecosystem components in orange, the user's code in green, the platform specific code in blue, and the third party code in purple.
     ]
 )[
     #image(